-The ongoing hurricane emergency situation is being made worse by the hot weather!
+Summer storms are made worse by hot weather!
 Heat waves, coupled with power outages, can be deadly.
 Learn what you can do!

 By Leon Pantenburg

 What happens when an earthquake occurs along the New Madrid Seismic Zone (The United States’ second largest earthquake area, located near New Madrid, Mo., along the Mississippi River)?
 And how much worse will conditions be if this catastrophe happens during the winter when it’s -20 degrees?

 On the other hand, how will you stay cool and safe, if an earthquake, flood, tornado, hurricane, tropical storm etc. knocks out the power grid when the temperature is well over 100 degrees outside?
 If you don’t have to evacuate, how can you stay cool inside your house without power?